 I was recently forwarded the following question.

 "I am a consultant in Mexico.
-I heard from the so called 'experts' that the Home-tab of a website should have a narrow focus with no 'distractions' leading the visitor directly to the call to action and something of 'value'.
-Other Tabs of the website, however, could include more info about services and validate information about my business.
+So-called 'experts' advised me that my Home page should have a narrow focus and lead visitors directly to the call to action.
+Other pages on the website could include more info about services and confirm information about my business.

 Do you think it is a good strategy to be so narrowly focused on the Home-Tab?"